LizardByte/Sunshine/docs/guides.md

 WantedBy=xdg-desktop-autostart.target
 ```

-and be sure to make it executable, and enable it.
+Make it executable, and enable it.

 ``` bash
 sudo chmod +x /usr/lib/systemd/user/sunshine-after-login.service systemctl --user enable sunshine-after-login
 ```

 ###### Polkit Rules for Sunshine User Service

 Since this is being run with the permissions of the graphical session, we need to make a polkit modification to allow